Koukyosyumei/ID2Graph/README.md

 ### 3. Note

-You can run XGBoost and ID-LMID with Paillier Encryption applied to the gradient and label by specifying `-m s`.
+You can run ID-LMID with Paillier Encryption by specifying `-m s`.
 However, it is very slow, and the attack result is the same as `-m x` in this case.